jiangdequan/vscode-java-ide/README.md

 * Install from the [Marketplace](https://marketplace.visualstudio.com/), you can find it by typing: "vscode-java-saber" "Java IDE"

 # How To Use
-PS: These functions are implemented by parsing strings in java files.
-Therefore, your codes should best meet the specification of java.

 ## New
 * __Method 1__: Right click on a java file or a directory in the explorer